RohitEdathil/auto_complete/readme.md

 ## World list

 We need a list of words to build our Trie.
-I used [this one](https://github.com/RohitEdathil/auto_complete/blob/master/data/words.txt).
+I used [https://github.com/RohitEdathil/auto_complete/blob/master/data/words.txt](https://github.com/RohitEdathil/auto_complete/blob/master/data/words.txt).
 Also we will filter out words with length less than 4 later.

 ## Dependencies